 It was Abrahah who aimed at destroying the Kaba.

-Upon the army was grand elephants.
+Upon the army were grand elephants.
 When they came close birds flew over Abrahah’s army and dropped rocks frim their beaks.
 The elephants began to run away in panic and many of the soldiers died.

 For more details Read these Pages of these books: